Madhav Prasad Tripathi: Early life and education

-He was born in 1912 in the village Tiwaripur, Bansi near the district Basti(Presently in Siddharthanagar).
+He was born in 1912 in the village Tiwaripur, Bansi near the Basti district (now in Siddharthanagar, Uttar Pradesh).
 His father was a well known learned person and was active in Indian freedom movement.
 He was a quick learner from his early childhood and showed signs of working for the society at very young age.

 While he was a student at Banaras Hindu University, Varanasi in 1937, he came into contact with the Rashtriya Swayamsevak Sangh (RSS).
 He met the founder of the RSS, K. B. Hedgewar, who engaged with him in an intellectual discussion at one of the shakhas.
 He dedicated himself to full-time work in the RSS from 1942.
 He had attended the 40-day summer vacation RSS camp at Nagpur where he underwent training in Sangh Education.
 After completing second-year training in the RSS Education Wing, Shri Madahav Tripathi became a lifelong pracharak of the RSS.
 He worked as the pracharak for the Lakhimpur district and, from 1955, as the joint prant pracharak (regional organiser) for Uttar Pradesh.
 He was regarded as an ideal swayamsevak of the RSS essentially because ‘his discourse reflected the pure thought-current of the Sangh’.

 In 1951, when Syama Prasad Mookerjee founded the Bharatiya Jana Sangh, Deendayal was seconded to the party by the RSS, tasked with moulding it into a genuine member of the Sangh Parivar.